 - Some mss add they were tempted

-12 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and the sin that so easily entangles us, and let us run with endurance the race that is set before us, 2 always looking to Jesus, the author and perfecter of our faith, who for the joy set before Him endured the cross, scorning the shame, and has sat down at the right hand of the throne of God.
+12 Since then we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that so easily entangles us; and let us run with endurance the race set before us, 2 constantly looking to Jesus, the author and perfecter of our faith, who, for the joy set before him, endured the cross, scorning the shame, and has taken his seat at the right hand of the throne of God.

-7 Endure hardship as discipline: God is dealing with you as sons.
+7 Endure hardship as discipline:5 God is dealing with you as sons.
 For what son is there whom his father does not discipline?
-8 But if you are without discipline, of which all have become partakers, then you are illegitimate, and not sons.
-9 Furthermore, we have had earthly fathers who disciplined us, and we showed them respect.
-Shall we not much more be subject to the Father of our spirits and live?
-10 For indeed, they disciplined us for a few days as seemed best to them; but He for our profit, that we may be partakers of His holiness.
-11 Now at the time all discipline seems painful, and not joyful; yet afterwards it yields the peaceable fruit of righteousness to those who have been trained by it.
+8 But if you are without discipline—of which all have become partakers—then you are illegitimate children and not sons at all.
+9 Furthermore, we have had earthly fathers who disciplined us, and we showed them respect; should we not all the more submit to the Father of our spirits and live?
+10 For they disciplined us for a few days as seemed best to them, but he for our benefit, so that we might share in his holiness.
+11 Now at the time all discipline seems painful rather than joyful; but afterwards it yields the peaceable fruit of righteousness for those who have been trained by it.

 Guidelines for the Faithful

-14 Pursue peace with all men, and the holiness without which no one shall see the Lord.
-15 Watch carefully lest anyone fall short of the grace of God; lest any poisonous root, springing up among you, cause trouble, and by it many become defiled; 16 lest there be any sexually immoral or profane person like Esau, who for a single meal sold his birthright.
-17 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no room for a change of heart in his father, though he sought it diligently with tears.
+12 So then: Strengthen the hands that droop down, and the knees that grow weak; 13 and make straight paths for your feet, so that the injured limb is not thrown out of joint,6 but instead is healed.
+14 Pursue peace with all men, and the holiness without which no one will see the Lord.
+15 Watch over one another so that none of you fall short of the grace of God; so that no poisonous root, springing up among you, causes trouble, and as a result defiles many;7 16 so that there is no sexually immoral or profane person like Esau, who for a single meal sold his birthright.
+17 For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no room for a change of heart in his father,8 though he begged for it with tears.9

-18 For you have not come to a mountain that may be touched, and to a consuming fire, and to blackness and gloom and tempest, 19 and to the blast of a trumpet and the sound of words, such that those who heard begged that no further word should be spoken to them.
-20 For they could not endure what was commanded: “And if so much as a beast touches the mountain, it shall be stoned.”2 21 Indeed, so terrifying was the sight that even Moses said, “I am filled with fear and trembling.”3
+18 For you have not come to a mountain that can be touched, or to a consuming fire, or to blackness and gloom and tempest, 19 or to the blast of a trumpet, or to the sound10 of words such that those who heard it begged that no further word should be spoken to them.
+20 For they could not endure what was commanded: “If even a wild animal touches the mountain, it must be stoned.”11 21 Indeed, so terrifying was the sight that even Moses said, “I am filled with fear and trembling.”12

-22 But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to thousands upon thousands of angels in festal gathering, 23 and to the assembly of the firstborn whose names are recorded in heaven, and to God the Judge of all, and to the spirits of righteous men made perfect, 24 and to Jesus, the Mediator of a new covenant, and to the sprinkled blood, which speaks better things than that of Abel.
+22 But you have come to Mount Zion, and to the city of the living God: the heavenly Jerusalem.
+You have come to thousands upon thousands of angels in festal gathering, 23 and to the assembly of the firstborn whose names are recorded in heaven.
+You have come to God the judge of all, and to the spirits of righteous men made perfect.
+24 And you have come to Jesus, the Mediator of a new covenant, and to the sprinkled blood, which speaks a better word than the blood of Abel.

-25 See that you do not refuse Him who is speaking.
-For if they did not escape who refused Him who warned them on the earth, how much less shall we escape if we turn away from Him who warns from heaven, 26 whose voice then shook the earth; but now He has promised, saying, “Yet once more I will shake, not only the earth, but heaven as well.”4 27 Now this expression—“Yet once more”—signifies the removal of those things that are shaken (which is to say, created things), so that the things which cannot be shaken may remain.
-28 Therefore, since we are receiving a kingdom that cannot be shaken, let us have grace,5 through which we may offer to God an acceptable service of worship with reverence and godly fear.
+25 See to it that you do not reject him who is speaking.
+For if they did not escape when they rejected him who warned them on earth, how much less will we escape if we turn away from him who warns us from heaven?
+26 At that time his voice shook the earth.
+But now he has forewarned us all,13 saying, “Yet once more I will shake not only the earth, but heaven as well.”13 27 Now this expression—“yet once more”—indicates the complete removal of the things that are shaken (that is, created things), so that only the things which cannot be shaken will remain.
+28 Therefore, since we are receiving a kingdom that can never be shaken, let us have grace,15 through which we may offer to God an acceptable service of worship, with reverence and godly fear.
 29 For our God is a consuming fire.